Understanding the Best Interest of the Child

 Spiritual Guidance, Continuing Education, and Rearing of the Child

 This third factor breaks down to the many different ways that parents watch over children, teach them, and care for them.
-Rearing of the child simply means to bring up and care for a child until they reach adulthood.
+Rearing of the child simply means bringing up and caring for a child until they reach adulthood.

 The law does not require parents to be spiritual.
 A parent should be willing and able to respond to a child who seeks spiritual guidance.
 Spiritual guidance can be teaching the child the difference between the truth and a lie, or how to follow "The Golden Rule," treating others the way you would want them to treat you.